mbazhlekova/learning-roadmap/README.md

 - Learn GraphQL
 - ~~Learn TypeScript~~ (got lucky and inherited a TypeScript project at work)
 - Refresh and improve that CS knowledge
-- Explore Python and Golang
+- Learn Java & Spring

 ## The Plan 📖